To keep your pages working like new for years to come, there are a few best practices that are always great to keep in mind, check them out below.

 Clean Your Pages Regularly

-We generally recommend cleaning your Rocketbook pages every month or so, as there can be some light staining left on pages when ink has been down for a long while.
+Best practice is to wipe your pages clean every month or so.
 However, in some cases, due to template designs or your own specific use cases, it's expected that certain pages will be cleaned a bit less often than that.

 For most cases, some hot water and a good thorough cleaning with the provided microfiber cloth should take most of it up.
 Additionally, it's worth noting that any staining that might occur will not affect writing, so you can continue to use that section for years to come.